mlau154/pymead/docs/source/install.rst

 .. code-block::

   pip install pymead

+.. important:: At the moment, you must have a Python version ``>=3.10`` to install pymead using pip.

 This method automatically installs all required dependencies that are not yet installed.
 It also allows the user to easily update pymead if desired when a new version is available.
 To update pymead, use